*Average saving Amvia gas customers have made based on the last 12 months of gas usage

 Alternatively, if your business has a usage below 4,397kWh each month, you may only be charged 5% VAT.
 If you think you may be eligible for a VAT reduction, you will need to complete a VAT declaration form and submit it to your supplier.

-If you are looking to switch to a cheaper deal for your business gas, the first step is to compare the available tariffs.
-This is the only way you can be sure your business is signed up to the most competitive deal.
 Instead of spending hours scouring the market for individual quotes, it is possible to use our specialist energy comparison service.
 We have partnered with a panel of trusted gas suppliers, so you can quickly compare the options available to your business.
-Simply call our energy team or enter your details into our website form and we will find the best gas quotes for your business.
+Call our energy team or enter your details into our website form, and we will find the best gas quotes for your business.
+To speed up the process and improve the accuracy of quotes, it can help to have the following information to hand:

 Once we have these details, we can provide you with a range of potential quotes, so you can start saving as soon as possible.

-If you decide to proceed with one of the quotes, the whole switch should be complete within just six weeks.
-Although, this will depend on the time left on your current contract.
-In some cases, your switch may not be accepted by the new supplier.
-For example, if your business has a poor credit score or a history of not paying gas bills on time.
-If you think there may be an issue, please contact our team and we will work hard to find the best option for you.
-The new gas supplier will manage the whole switch and there will be no interruption to your supply.
-The gas supply from your new supplier will be delivered through the same network of pipes, so there is absolutely no disruption caused.
+The new gas supplier will manage the whole switch, and there will be no interruption to your supply.
+The gas supply from your new supplier will be delivered through the same network of pipes, so there is no disruption caused.
 All you need to do is provide a final meter reading on the day of the switch and pay the bill you receive from your current supplier.
-To find out more about switching to a more competitive business gas deal, or to start your commercial gas comparison, please contact our experienced energy team today.
+To find out more about switching to a more competitive business gas deal or starting your commercial gas comparison, don't hesitate to contact our experienced energy team today.

 Average price per kWh 4.1-4.5p